 How to take care?

-Catahoula Leopard Dogs need a lot of physical activity to keep them healthy and happy.
+Catahoula Leopard Dogs need a lot of physical activity to keep themselves healthy and happy.
 The Catahoula Leopard might be an excellent companion on a jog or a hike, as they can keep up the pace quite easily.
-Though they are noisy and playful when they are active.
+However, they are noisy and playful when they are active.

 Grooming & Bruising